mshafiee/astrology.ir/content/en/ephemeris/india/new_delhi/_index.md

   - Ephemeris
   - India
   - New Delhi
-description: 🗓 Monday, 29 May 2023
+description: 🗓 Tuesday, 30 May 2023

 toc: false
 ---
-## Geographic coordinates
+## Geographic Information of New Delhi
 TimeZone: +05:30
 \-
 Latitude: 28.6358